Composition Games for Distributed Systems: the EU Grant games: Related Literature

-{\bf Related Literature. } Probably, the most related paper to ours is~\cite{pod}.
+Probably, the most related paper to ours is~\cite{pod}.
 They, too, use non-cooperative game theory.
-Moreover, in their model, agents have values, and sum of values of a winning coalition must exceed a fixed threshold.
+Moreover, in their model, too, agents have values, and the sum of the values of agents in a winning coalition must exceed a fixed threshold.
 However, that model seems to focus on points that do not capture our motivating scenarios.
-First, we, intentionally, focus on the competition part (that exists even when the payoff depends on the task to be performed, and is independent of the group performing it; we argue that this is rather common- even when the salary is given, one wants to hire the best worker possible).
+First, we, intentionally, focus on the competition part, and assume that the payoff to the winning group is fixed.
 In contrast, there, the values of the players in the winning coalition are also the total payoff of that coalition.
-Second, we, intentionally, focus on situations where the social norm or physical reality dictates the equal sharing of the grant money; our aim is to characterize the coalitions (and qualities) that will result from the given division the total gain.
+This assumption drastically affects the nature of the competition.
+Second, we, intentionally, focus on situations where the social norm or physical reality dictates the equal sharing of the grant money; our aim is to characterize the coalitions (and qualities) that will result from the given division of the total gain.
 In contrast, they aim to analyze the bargaining process through which the division of the total gain from the cooperation will be determined.
 Finally, our price of anarchy evaluates the values of the winning group.
-In contrast, the price of democracy they analyze (similar to the price of anarchy) becomes meaningless in our case where there are no costs (costs are an orthogonal parameter introduced there).
+In contrast, the price of democracy they analyze becomes meaningless in our case where there are no costs (costs are an orthogonal parameter introduced there).

 \cite{M77} studies cooperative games over graphs, where only connected coalitions $S$ are able to extract their value $v(S)$.
 This is also one of our assumptions.
 They show that the unique fair way to divide the value of the grand coalition is by the Shapley value.
 The current paper does not deal with dividing the value.
 Moreover, here, a group may or may not win, as a function of the the actions of the players in competing groups.
 This does not seem to be captured well by cooperative game theory.